How would you like to work for a non-profit that truly serves the Latino community and makes positive changes?

 The Project Coordinator will implement the Familia Adelante Project in Apollo Middle School and surrounding schools to Latino families.
 The Project Coordinator will be responsible for facilitating the parent curriculum to five to seven cohorts, conducting virtual parent home visits to offer additional or necessary resources to the families and coordinating four prevention activities.
 The Project Coordinator will facilitate weekly lesson plans, Familia Adelante planning meetings, attend community partner/collaborator meetings and facilitate/attend trainings.

-The Project Coordinator will facilitate the Entre Mujeres at Pueblo High School and CASA Code curriculums at Apollo Middle School.
-Entre Mujeres is focused on supporting Latina high school students and strengthening self-image, redefining womanhood, and build a sense of familia, these cohorts will meet at least once a month for a 60-90-minute workshop and provide at least two hours of experiential learning activities and one-on-one coaching for program participants.
+The Project Coordinator will facilitate the Entre Mujeres at Pueblo High School.
+Entre Mujeres is focused on supporting Latina high school students and strengthening self-image, redefining womanhood, and build women empowerment; these cohorts will meet at least once a month for a 60-90-minute workshop and provide at least two hours of experiential learning activities and one-on-one coaching for program participants.